rubyatscale/code_teams/README.md

    # similarly to the Github example above
    ```

+   However, to avoid confusion, it's recommended to use the naming convention
+   whenever possible so that your accessor name matches your plugin's name

-1) Running team validations (see below) will ensure all teams have a GitHub team specified
+2) Running team validations (see below) will ensure all teams have a GitHub team specified

 Your plugins can be as simple or as complex as you want.
 Here are some other things we use plugins for:
 - Identifying which teams own which feature flags